thalismind/ComfyUI-Blend-Nodes/README.md

 # ComfyUI Blend Image Nodes

 This repository contains a ComfyUI node for blending images using various blending modes.
+Can be used to watermark images, create overlays, or apply effects to images in a ComfyUI workflow.

 It allows you to combine two images with different blending techniques, such as normal, multiply, screen, overlay, and more.